Kallil-Belmonte/react-demo/deletar.md

 ### `Additional notes`

-- Some css class names are the same used in Bootstrap (e.g. d-block, d-flex), because everytime I see a patter that I like, I adopt it in my writting style, and as a bonus, if some day the app grows where there is a need to implement the Bootstrap framework, it's css classes are already there giving the specific style that I need.
+- Some css class names are the same used in Bootstrap (e.g. d-block, d-flex), because everytime I see a pattern that I like, I adopt it in my writting style, and as a bonus, if some day the app grows where there is a need to implement the Bootstrap framework, it's css classes are already there giving the specific style that I need.